Written By:

 The different roles and responsibilities on your social media team will vary depending on the size of your school, your team’s skills, and your strategy’s goals.

-Multiple roles can be filled by one person, depending on their skill set, while some roles aren’t necessary for the core operations of the team.
+Multiple roles can be filled by one person, depending on their skill set, while some roles aren’t necessary for the core operation of the team.
 However, there are some roles that are essential to any social media team, including:

 - Social Media Manager